Mixing Cocaine With Alcohol, Heroin, and Other Drugs

 - Sober living homes: Sober living homes are often part of an aftercare program designed by a treatment team.
 They are group homes that provide a substance-free environment for individuals in recovery.
 People often reside at sober living homes upon completing an inpatient treatment program.
 These homes allow the individual to come and go as they please, but they may have to abide by a curfew and agree to consistent drug tests to ensure sobriety.

 If you have mixed cocaine with other drugs, it’s important to get the help you need to get back on track.
-Don’t put your health in danger; call us today at 1-888-744-0789 for help finding a program that can treat your specific situation.
+Don’t put your health in danger; call us today at 1-888-744-0789 Who Answers? for help finding a program that can treat your specific situation.

 - Parsons, J. T., Grov, C. & Kelly, B.C.
 (2009).
 Club Drug Use and Dependence Among Young Adults Recruited Through Time-Space Sampling.
 Public Health Reports, 124(2), 246-54.